lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 <a name="osrm"/>
 ## OSRM Routing Server

-- pull the image
+- pull the image:
   ```
   docker pull osrm/osrm-backend
   ```
-- create a directory somewhere to use as a base for the server(s), I will use as starting point the *public* shared repository:
+- create a directory somewhere to use as a base for the server(s), I will use as starting point the *public* shared repository, but you can choose any:
   ```
   mkdir $PUB_PATH/osrm
   cd $PUB_PATH/osrm
   ```
 - download the geographic file(s) you need, for example from [Geofabrik](http://download.geofabrik.de/).
-I usually work with British and Italian clients, so I download both of them:
+I usually work with British and Italian clients, so I download both the British and Italian files:
   ```
   wget http://download.geofabrik.de/europe/britain-and-ireland-latest.osm.pbf
   wget http://download.geofabrik.de/europe/italy-latest.osm.pbf